Interview with Debora Dian Utami, YAKKUM

 At the initial stage, the community is invited to conduct risk mapping to identify hazards, risks, challenges, and capacity in their respective areas.
 Based on the mapping, they decide what actions can be done to reduce the disaster risks as well as to the impact from climate change.
 For example, in Gunungkidul District – Yogyakarta, YEU supports small-scale farmers with rain-fed agriculture to practice climate adaptive farming through the application of local variety of food crops.
 Other locally-led initiatives are waste bank activity, rice bank/food banks, aquaponics, etc.

-We encourages inclusive development planning from village level to national level so that women, people with disabilities, elderly, and those in vulnerable situation can be part of decision making process.
+We encourage inclusive development planning from village level to national level so that women, people with disabilities, elderly, and those in vulnerable situation can be part of decision making process.
 Holding local to local dialogue is one of the options on how communities can engage with the government and other stakeholders and bring out their voices and integrate disaster risk reduction initiatives into the village development planning.
 At national level, we’re working closely with National Disaster Management Agency (BNPB) for assessing city resilience.
 At least, 7 municipality/districts were facilitated for assessment and action plan formulation such as Yogyakarta city, Magelang, Rejang Lebong, North Maluku, Kebumen, and more.

 How is your organization’s work contributing to the implementation of the SDGs?